FairShare · Web & iOS

 Every share, linked to its source.

-When FairShare gives a daughter 1/2, a wife 1/4, or a mother 1/3, you can tap the heir to see the verse that governs the share.
-The reasoning isn't hidden behind code — it's shown alongside every result.
+When FairShare gives a daughter 1/2, a wife 1/4, or a mother 1/3, you can tap the heir to see the exact verse that governs the share.
+The reasoning isn't hidden inside the code.
+It's shown alongside every result.

 An-Nisa 4:11 · 4:12 · 4:176, plus authentic hadith on inheritance